zdfowler/diedactic/paper.md

 an analysis of not only application code but also an inspection of the base image on which it is built.

-[@clairgithub] is an open-source software project for finding application container vulnerabilities using static analysis.
+`clair` [@clairgithub] is an open-source software project for finding application container vulnerabilities using static analysis.
 The `clair` database tool creates a mapping layer between CVE databases and features present in an application container image.  `clair` can be integrated with a public or private container registry as part of a CI/CD process or user-triggered scanning requirement.

-[@dockerslimgithub] is a project that purports to reduce security vulnerabilities by removing the unused components of any underlying image on which an application container is built.
+`docker-slim` [@dockerslimgithub] is a project that purports to reduce security vulnerabilities by removing the unused components of any underlying image on which an application container is built.